asher-alvi/URL-Shortner/README.md

 npm start
 ```

-4. Testing the API using Postman:
+3. Test the API using Postman:
 Import the postman-collection.json and run:

 POST http://localhost:8080/shorten